-The written exam and practical exam is offered at Part II only
+The written and practical exam for lumbar spine is offered at Part II only:

-- and consists of reviewing cases, determine the diagnoses and then demonstrate your acuity in treating the cases' patients as a Protocol 1 or a Protocol 2
+- Demonstrate your acuity in treating the cases' patients as a Protocol 1 or a Protocol 2 patient as appropriate.

 (Students from schools where a Cox® Technic course is taught by an Active Cox® Certified physician may be exempt from taking Part I -- if they take the Part II course within 2 years from graduation - although taking Part I is highly encouraged.)